duplode/duplode.github.io/src/posts/_distributive.md

 -- reveal e = e <$> chartRev
 ```

 `chartRev` and `chart` hold the same extractors. `chartRev`, however,
-has the impredicative, more polymorphic type `distribute` can't give us.
+has the more restrictive type `distribute` can't give us.
+In particular,
-In partiuclar, the upgraded types make it impossible to implement a
+the upgraded types make it impossible to implement a `chartRev` for
-`chartRev` for `Select r`, which confirms we have indeed closed that
+`Select r`, which confirms we have indeed closed that loophole.
-loophole.

 ### The vaunted isomorphism